| ||Format||Pages||Price|| |

 5.1.1 The control well discharges at a constant rate, Q.

 5.1.2 The control well, observation wells, and piezometers are of infinitesimal diameter.

 5.1.3 The unconfined aquifer is homogeneous and really extensive.

 5.1.4 Discharge from the control well is derived initially from elastic storage in the aquifer, and later from gravity drainage from the water table.

 FIG. 2 Cross Section Through a Discharging Well Screened in Part of an Unconfined Aquifer

-1.1 This test method covers an analytical procedure for determining the transmissivity, storage coefficient, specific yield, and horizontal-to-vertical hydraulic conductivity ratio of an unconfined aquifer.
+1.1 This practice covers an analytical procedure for determining the transmissivity, storage coefficient, specific yield, and horizontal-to-vertical hydraulic conductivity ratio of an unconfined aquifer.
 It is used to analyze the drawdown of water levels in piezometers and partially or fully penetrating observation wells during pumping from a control well at a constant rate.

 1.3 The valid use of the Neuman method is limited to determination of transmissivities for aquifers in hydrogeologic settings with reasonable correspondence to the assumptions of the theory.

-1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.7 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.